celestiaorg/celestia-app/x/blobstream/README.md

 }
 ```

 1. `nonce`: is the universal nonce of the attestation.
-It is used to prevent front running attacks in the BlobStream smart contract.
+It is used to prevent front running attacks in the Blobstream smart contract.
 More details can be found in [ADR-004](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-004-qgb-relayer-security.md).
 2. `members`: contains the current validator set.
 3. `height`: is the height at which the valset was created.
 4. `time`: is the timestamp of the height at which the valset was created.

 #### Validator power normalization

-The [BlobStream bridge power](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/proto/celestia/qgb/v1/types.proto#L12-L13) is obtained by [normalizing](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/x/qgb/keeper/keeper_valset.go#L125-L150) the validators' voting power using the [min-max normalization](https://en.wikipedia.org/wiki/Feature_scaling) formula.
+The [Blobstream bridge power](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/proto/celestia/qgb/v1/types.proto#L12-L13) is obtained by [normalizing](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/x/qgb/keeper/keeper_valset.go#L125-L150) the validators' voting power using the [min-max normalization](https://en.wikipedia.org/wiki/Feature_scaling) formula.
 This formula takes into account the ratio of each validator's voting power to the total voting power in the block and scales it to a value between `0` and `2^32`.

 By normalizing the voting power, we can significantly reduce the frequency of generating new validator set updates.
 For example, if there is a small increase in the total on-chain voting power due to inflation, there is no need to create a new validator set.
-This is because the relative proportions of the validators remain the same, and the normalized BlobStream power doesn't show any significant difference.
+This is because the relative proportions of the validators remain the same, and the normalized Blobstream power doesn't show any significant difference.

 To ensure that the normalization process doesn't encounter overflow errors, the function normalizeValidatorPower uses [`BigInt`](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/x/qgb/keeper/keeper_valset.go#LL142C1-L142C1) operations.
 It scales the raw power value with respect to the total validator power, making sure the result falls within the range of 0 to `2^32`.